 If you’re unsure of what programme is most suitable, contact us for a free consultation to discuss Malta residency requirements.

-The Residence Programme (RP)
+The Residence Programme (TRP)

 Any non-Maltese national, who is an EU/EEA/Swiss national, may apply for status under The Residence Programme (RP).